Cajun Shrimp and GritsJump to Recipe

 Then add some sauce on top and garnish with scallion greens and a few dashes of hot sauce.

-Did I finally do it justice though?
+Did I do shrimp and grits justice though?
 I think so!
+You tell me in the comments!